-At Submer, we use either a special vegetable-based dielectric coolant, or a synthetic dielectric coolant, both specifically crafted for Immersion Cooling.
+At Submer, we use a special synthetic dielectric coolant, specifically crafted for Immersion Cooling.
 One of the biggest advantages about our coolant is that its not mineral-based and is naturally bio-degradable if accidentally freed into the environment.
 We're very proud of using a green and totally hazardous-free biodegradable coolant in comparison to our competitors.

 The Submer solution uses a single-phase immersion coolant and so we provide a 22U and a 45U open-bath system designed for easy day-to-day operation in the datacenter.

 Submers' target customers are the worlds datacenters that can't move their infrastructure to cold climates (mainly because of end-customer proximity and local security policies) and still need to compete with the Big Boys of the market.